pbrooks04/sierra-custom-foods/README.md

 You can download the application directly by clicking on 'SierraRecordTrackerV# - ##.exe' and then 'View Raw'

+## Version 1.13
+#### What's new
+1. More fields to support up to 30 workers
+2. Added apostrophe " ' " character in Excel Docs to allow for leading zeros in Employee Numbers

 ## Version 1.12
 #### What's new
 1. Textbox to manually alter intervals.